wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/site-recovery/site-recovery-manage-registration-and-protection.md

 2. On the **Confirm Removal of Virtual Machine** page you have a couple of options:

 	- **Disable protection**—If you enable and save this option the virtual machine will no longer be protected by Site Recovery.
 Protection settings for the virtual machine will be cleaned up automatically.
 	- **Remove from the vault**—If you select this option the virtual machine will be removed only from the Site Recovery vault.
-On-premises protection settings for the virtual machine won’t be affected.
-You'll need to clean up settings manually to remove protection settings and remove the virtual machine from the Azure subscription and remove protection settings you’ll need to clean them up manually using the instructions below.
+On-premises protection settings for the virtual machine won't be affected.
+You'll need to clean up settings manually to remove protection settings and remove the virtual machine from the Azure subscription and remove protection settings you'll need to clean them up manually using the instructions below.

 If you select to delete the virtual machine and its hard disks they will be removed from the target location.